RunestoneInteractive/webfundamentals/_sources/Javascript/objects.rst

 Now, the right hand side of the assignment statement contains a **method**.
 This is a fancy word for us telling an object to go do something for us.
 In fact a method is just a fancy name for a function that is attached to an object, and so it is an abstraction too.
 Now, here is the good news about this method.
 Everything you learned about selectors in the previous chapter on CSS can be used to tell this method what you want it to find!   ``'main'`` is a parameter to the querySelector method, and could contain any selector we learned about in the previous chapter.

+In fact ``document.head`` and ``document.body`` are the only tags that we can access directly.
+All other tags must be accessed using ``querySelector``

 Lets take a breather here and try a few things:

+1. Go back and modify the first example so that You can change the color of the h1.
 1. Change the HTML so that main has an id of ``"a"``.
 Also add a second ``main`` tag that contains an h1.
 The initial view of your page should not change.
 What happens when you click the button?
 2. Now change the parameter to the querySelector method so that it finds main by its ID rather than by its tag?
 What happens if you remove the id attribute from the first main and move it to the second?